 Gomoti Private provides an exciting variety of things to do!
 Please note, there’s a minimum age requirement of 12 years for walking safaris and mokoro excursions.
 Additionally, the availability of mokoro rides and boating depends on the water levels during your stay.

 Expertly guided game drives- This activity takes place during early morning and late afternoon, with each drive lasting for about three hours.
 As you’ll have use of a private vehicle, driven by a private guide, you can set the pace of your safari.
 There’s a lot to see within the Gomoti private concession, which is made up of grasslands, woodlands, riverine forests, and a wealth of waterways, such as the Gomoti river.
-You can look out for lion, rhino, leopard, elephant, and buffalo – although rhino sightings in Botswana are never easy – as well as numerous smaller predators and herbivores.
+You can look out for lion, leopard, elephant, and buffalo.

 Night drives- Vehicle safaris after sunset are possible too, and perfect for guests interested in searching for the concession’s nocturnal species.
 These include aardvark, aardwolf, porcupine, and the charming pangolin!